-Full-time and Part-time employees are eligible for Paid Time Off (PTO) immediately upon hire.
-Seasonal Part-Time employees do not accrue Paid Time Off (PTO).
+Employees are eligible for Paid Time Off (PTO) immediately upon hire.
+Seasonal Part-Time employees do not accrue PTO.
 Exempt employees will receive PTO in compliance with state and federal wage and hour laws.
 The anniversary date will be the basis of eligibility.
 Accrual of PTO will cease once the maximum hours stated below have been reached and will resume once the accrued PTO drops below the maximum.